kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Closing

 Tools fade.
-Ideas stay.
+Ideas stay
-LangChain and LangGraph mattered because they bridged a gap.
+LangChain and LangGraph mattered because they bridged a gap
 Understanding them means you now see how AI systems evolve

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.